Add a personal touch to your party decor with some homemade bunting.

 Parties and celebrations can create a lot of needless waste.
 All those plastic and paper decorations invariably end up in the bin, despite time and money going into both making and buying them.

-Making your own recycled bunting though is a great way to cut down on waste when another birthday rolls around, as well as allowing you to show your creative flair.
+Making your own recycled bunting though is a great way to cut down on waste when another birthday, celebration or festive season rolls around, as well as allowing you to show your creative flair.

 Decide what size and shape you’d like your flags.